1993 reviews of the British honours system: Civil honours

-Major ended appointments to the Imperial Service Order (ISO), which had a low public profile and was awarded mainly to civil servants.
+Major ended appointments to the Imperial Service Order (ISO), which had a low public profile and was awarded mainly to middle and upper-ranking civil servants.
 Candidates who would previously have been recommended for this order would instead be nominated to appointment as officers of the Order of the British Empire.
-This move did not affect the associated Imperial Service Medal which was retained as a long service award for civil servants.
+The associated Imperial Service Medal, historically awarded only to working-class civil servants, was retained as a long service award for all civil servants.
+Such measures reflected the recent removal of the distinction between blue- and white-collar roles in the civil service.

-Major's review said that that honours should be awarded only for merit, exceptional achievement or exceptional service and ordered the end of automatic awards to those holding particular posts in the public or private sector.
-Under this order, for example, the automatic appointment of the Lord Mayor of London as a knight or dame grand cross of the Order of the British Empire ceased.
-Major permitted only one exception: High Court judges continued to be appointed knights bachelor or dames commander of the Order of the British Empire upon appointment.

 Major decided that the honours system should allow for more candidates from the voluntary sector and be more diverse.
 He considered that minorities were under-represented on the honours lists, which were drawn up by government departments.
 Major hoped to rebalance them by introducing direct nomination by members of the public.
+He did not propose to change the practice of political nominations, which led to criticism in the House of Commons from the leaders of the Labour and Liberal Democrat parties.

 Under the old system numbers of awards were determined every five years.
 Major brought forward the next review to summer 1993 and requested that it consider increasing awards for the voluntary sector and the general public and adjust the proportion of awards made to civil servants, diplomats and military personnel to reflect their changed role and size in recent years.
 Major intended that the majority of appointments now made should be as members of the Order of the British Empire.